Overview

 3

 Students will learn how to adapt and refine regulations, codes, and bylaws to a multifaceted project.
-Topics include meeting the requirements of fire safety, occupancy, and safety as well as energy compliance.
-Students will learn the iterative nature of contract administration and the management of a project.
+Topics include the meeting the requirements of fire safety, occupancy; and safety as well as energy compliancy.
+Students will learn the iterative nature of contract administration, and the management of a project.

 Pre-requisites: